 Around the world, the Covid-19 pandemic has profoundly affected the cultural sector, with Latin America as no exception.
 Many galleries, museums, theatres and cinemas remain closed, while the region’s independent artists have received limited governmental aid.

-Our panel will discuss policies adopted by Latin American governments to support cultural activities, and other initiatives which have emerged to mitigate the pandemic’s negative impacts on the sector.
+Our panel of leading cultural sector figures discuss policies adopted by the British and Latin American governments to support cultural activities, and other initiatives which have emerged to mitigate the pandemic’s negative impacts on the sector.

 Chair: Dr Martin Smith

 Chairman of trustees, St John’s Smith Square, Westminster and the London Festival of Baroque Music; Special Adviser, the Ingenious Group; Visiting Fellow, Institute for Creative and Cultural Entrepreneurship (ICCE), Goldsmiths, University of London

 Director, Gasworks & Triangle Network

 Director of International Relations and Business Affairs, ABRAMUS

 Deputy Director, Partnerships and Innovation, Teatro Mayor Julio Mario Santo Domingo

 Share this event on social media using the buttons below.